SixArm/venn/README.md

   * `and`

-Difference:
+### Difference

-  * Set operation (A symmetric difference B) a.k.a. logical "xor".
+Set operation (A symmetric difference B) a.k.a. logical "xor".

-  * Print lines that are in only one of the inputs.
+Print lines that are in only one of the inputs.

+Synonyms:

   * `d` `diff` `difference`